A HIGH PASS CROSSING INTO THE KHUMBU REGION OF NEPAL

 Day 1.
 Welcome to Nepal & the Himalayas!
 Met upon arrival and transfer to hotel.

-Day 16.
-Fly from Lukla to Kathmandu.
+Day 15.
+Fly Lukla to Kathmandu or fly to Ramechap and drive to Kathmandu.
 Hotel.